DishaMT19/DS_AI_Internship/README.md

 - Visualization techniques for univariate analysis
 - Identifying relationships using bivariate analysis
 - Correlation measurement and interpretation
 - Detecting and handling outliers in datasets
+- Role of feature engineering in improving model accuracy
+- Differences between Label Encoding and One-Hot Encoding
+- When to use encoding techniques for categorical data
+- Importance of feature scaling for gradient-based algorithms
+- Generating polynomial features to capture non-linear patterns
+- Evaluating performance impact after feature transformation